 The combat mechanics are rather simple; you will fight melee or ranged, depending on how you opt for your stat upgrades.
 Moreover, playing him like a mage is possible as long as you’re well aware of your strengths and weaknesses.

 You must track your footing precisely to dodge the opponent’s strikes during battles.
 Therefore, vigilance is the name of the game here.
 Furthermore, the class is easy to play in the early game since there is no set playstyle.

 Deprived Essential Steps

-While you might not get proper catalysts at the start if you opt to go for a Pyromancer or a Faith build.
-It is still possible to tread those routes along with an early melee or ranger build.
+While you might not get proper catalysts at the start if you opt for a Pyromancer or a Faith build.
+It is still possible to tread those routes with an early melee or ranger build.
 The Deprived in Dark Souls 3 is much more competent than its predecessor in Dark Souls 2.

 Overall, the class gives you a fair bit of leeway no matter which patch you descend to.
 While the aspect of it being balanced and reasonably playable in the early game might be appealing, you still need to know what to build on it to make it work.

 As the name suggests, Bleed and Hollow tend to go hand in hand with each other.
 While it might not be your first time noticing their unnatural synergy, it is often wondrous how well they work along with the Deprived class.

 You still need to unlock Hollowfication for this build to work.
 Therefore, hop along as we show you the ropes.

 You will be mainly focusing on Dexterity and Luck as your main stats.
 Invest a hefty amount of points in them until you’re satisfied with the final result.
 A good balance would be 40 Dexterity for 40 Luck.
 Since you are ultimately going for Hollow-infused Dexterity-based weapons, deeply investing in Faith and Magic makes no sense.